The extraordinary story of one of the most fruitful friendships in modern arts and letters.

 16 illustrations"synopsis" may belong to another edition of this title.

 Rachel Corbett is the author of You Must Change Your Life, which won the Marfield Prize, the National Award for Arts Writing.
-She is a features writer at New York magazine, her writing has appeared in The New Yorker, New York Times Magazine, and Atlantic.
+She is a features writer at New York magazine, and her writing has appeared in The New Yorker, New York Times Magazine, and the Atlantic.
 She lives in Brooklyn, New York.

 "About this title" may belong to another edition of this title.